garamond13/alt-scale/README.md

 - Requires `vo=gpu-next`.
 - Note that defualt settings are "simbolic" only, should change them to your liking.
 - Note that all downscale shaders can be used for both SDR and HDR content.
+- Note that HDR versions are just gamma light so you can use them for SDR

 ## Settings

+For better understanding of these settings see research https://github.com/garamond13/Finding-the-best-methods-for-image-scaling

-#### Kernel filter (K)
+#### Kernel function (K)
-Which kernel filter to use for calculation of kernel weights.
-See "KERNEL FILTERS LIST" inside the shader for available kernel filters.
+Which kernel function to use for calculation of kernel weights.
+See "KERNEL functions LIST" inside the shader for available kernel functions.

 #### Kernel radius (R)
 Kernel radius determines the kernel size, which is `ceil(2 * kernel radius)` when upsampling (upscale) or `ceil(2 * kernel radius * downscale ratio * antialiasing amount)` when downsampling (downscale).